gregwebs/StateTree/README.md

 * If you are using Sproutcore or Ember, they have their own statechart library with a dependency on the frameworks.
 * [statechart](https://github.com/DavidDurman/statechart), a fully-featured statechart library.

-I passed the latter statechart library over because it was originally in somewhat of an abandoned state.
+I passed on the latter statechart library over because it was originally in somewhat of an abandoned state.
 It was undocumented and GPL licensed, but it has since been switched to an MIT license and documentation has been added.

 StateTree is MIT licensed and does not require any frameworks (but does currently have a lodash/underscore dependency).